Megha931/Portfolio_Website/README.md

 Personal Portfolio Website:
 This is a personal portfolio website built using React JS.
-It showcases personal information, skills, projects, and includes a fully functional contact form that sends inquiries directly to your email address.
+It showcases my personal information, skills, projects, and includes a fully functional contact form that sends inquiries directly to your email address.

 Components and Key Features